tavla/wayland/CONTRIBUTING.md

 - no braces in an if-body with just one statement;
 - if one of the branches of an if-else condition has braces, then the other branch should also have braces;
-- there is always an empty line between variable declarations and the code;
+- there is always an empty line between initial variable declarations and the code;
+- variable declarations may be interspersed with code

 ```c
 static int